June 26, 1960 – Feb 20, 1997 Port Arthur, TX

 Zachary Breaux began playing clarinet and guitar as a child.
 Inspired by jazz greats such as Dizzy Gillespie and Wes Montgomery, he played in local jazz bands while attending Lincoln High School.
 After graduation, Breaux went on to study Music Composition at North Texas State University.

-At North Texas, Breaux performed with the One O'clock Band, while studying with mentor Donald Byrd.
+At North Texas, Breaux performed with the One O'clock Band while studying with mentor Donald Byrd.
 He left Texas in the late 1980s for New York City, performing as a sideman for musicians such as Ronnie Laws and Roy Ayers.
 Breaux received notice as a musician in his own right in 1982 when he substituted for a sick Ayers at a gig.
-By 1993, he had moved out on his own, developing his own unique style of jazz.
+By 1993, Zachary had moved out on his own, developing his unique style of jazz.

 His character was displayed in 1988 when he saved a man from drowning in a riptide on the coast of Italy.
-At the peak of his career, he died tragically in 1997 attempting a similar feat while on vacation with his family in Miami.
-He has been posthumously honored for his musical contributions by such entities as the Texas State House of Representatives and the Mayor of Atlanta.
+Tragically, in 1997, at the peak of his career, he died attempting a similar rescue while on vacation with his family in Miami.
+He was trying to save the life of an elderly woman who had been caught in a powerful riptide.
+Both Breaux and the women died.
+He has been posthumously honored for his musical contributions by such entities as the Texas State House of Representatives and Atlanta's mayor.